The angel of the Lord appeared to him in a blazing fire from the midst of a bush.

 1. Interpretation by Eisegesis and some Doublespeak to Spice it up

 Once again, Trinitarians interpret with their imaginations rather than Scriptural facts.
 Here they imagine that this angel of the Lord is a pre-existent Jesus despite the fact they have no evidence which indicates they should think such a thing.
 In fact, it's even worse than this.
-They themselves will argue Jesus was not an angel yet here they claim Jesus is in fact this angel of the Lord.
+They themselves will argue Jesus was not an angel yet here they claim Jesus is in fact the angel of the Lord.
 They are talking out of both sides of their mouth.

 2. So the angel isn't an angel or what?

 When it is realized that they insist Jesus is not an angel while yet claiming that Jesus is this angel of the Lord, Trinitarians then expect people to accept their ludicrous claim that this angel of the Lord is not an angel.
 They must do so because they also argue Jesus was not an angel (see Hebrews chapter one).
 So, we are expected to believe that this "angel of the Lord" is not really an angel but is actually God Himself, that is, God the Son.
 Even on the face of it their claim is ludicrous.
-They expect people to believe this angel is not really an angel.
+They expect people to believe this angel is not an angel.
 Now if it was God Himself appearing, why on earth would the Scripture identify God as His angel?
-It makes absolutely no sense.
+This Trinitarian claim makes absolutely no sense.

 3. Stephen's Testimony